Wealth tax: Germany

 The Federal Constitutional Court of Germany in Karlsruhe found that wealth taxes "would need to be confiscatory in order to bring about any real redistribution".
 In addition, the court held that the sum of wealth tax and income tax should not be greater than half of a taxpayer's income.
 "The tax thus gives rise to a dilemma: either it is ineffective in fighting inequalities, or it is confiscatory – and it is for that reason that the Germans chose to eliminate it."
 Thus, finding such wealth taxes unconstitutional in 1995.
 In 2006, the Constitutional Court revised this decision on the so-called "Halbteilungsgrundsatz", stating that "From the property guarantee of the Basic Law, no generally binding absolute upper limit of taxation in the vicinity of a half division can be derived."

+Support for a Global Wealth Tax

+Ahead of the 2023 Paris global finance summit, 100 leading economists signed a letter in support of taxing the world’s richest to help the poorest adapt to climate change.

+Additionally, a recent global survey conducted by Fabre et al. (2025), involving 40,680 respondents across 20 countries, examined public support for various climate policies.
+Among the most supported measures was a proposal for a "global tax on millionaires to finance low-income countries", which received between 72% and 98% relative support depending on the country (where relative support refers to the share of "Somewhat support" or "Strongly support" among non-indifferent answers).